Lion dance: Northern Lion

-Chinese Southern Lion
+Southern Lion

-The Chinese Southern Lion (南獅 (南狮)) or Cantonese Lion dance originated from Guangdong.
-The Southern Lion has a single horn, and is associated with the legend of a mythical monster called Nian.
+The Chinese Southern Lion (南獅 (南狮)) or Cantonese Lion dance originated from Guangdong and is the best known lion outside of China.
+The Southern lion has a single horn, and is associated with the legend of a mythical monster called Nian.
 The lion's head is traditionally constructed using papier-mâché over a bamboo frame covered with gauze, then painted and decorated with fur.
 Its body is made of durable layered cloth also trimmed with fur.
 Newer lions, however, may be made with modern materials such as aluminium instead of bamboo and are lighter.
-Newer versions may also apply shinier modern material over the traditional lacquer such as sequin or laser sticker, but they do not last as long as those with lacquer.
-Different types of fur may be used in modern lions.
+Newer versions may also apply shinier modern material over the traditional lacquer such as sequins or laser stickers.

 There are two main styles of Southern Lion: the Fut San or Fo Shan (佛山 (Buddha Mountain)), and the Hok San or He Shan (鶴山 (鹤山, Crane Mountain)), both named after their place of origin.
-Other minor styles include the Fut-Hok (a hybrid of Fut San and Hok San created in Singapore by Kong Chow Wui Koon in the 1960s), and the Jow Ga (performed by practitioners of Jow family style kung fu).
+Other styles include the Fut-Hok (a hybrid of Fut San and Hok San created in Singapore by Kong Chow Wui Koon in the 1960s), and the Jow Ga (performed by practitioners of Jow family style kung fu).
 The different lion types can be identified from the design of the lion head.

+Fut San (Fo Shan) style

 Fo Shan is the style adopted by many kung fu schools.
 It uses kung fu moves and postures to help with its movements and stances, and only the most advanced students are allowed to perform.
 Traditionally, the Fo Shan lion has bristles instead of fur, and is heavier than the modern ones now popularly used.
 All traditional Fo Shan lions have pop-up teeth, tongue, and eyes that swivel left and right.
 On the back are gold-foiled rims and a gilded collar where the troupe's name may be sewn on.
 It has a very long tail with a white underside, and is often attached with bells.
 The designs of the tail are also more square and contain a diamond pattern going down the back.
 It has a high forehead, curved lips and a sharp horn on its head.
-Traditional Fo Shan lions are ornate in appearance, a number of regional styles however have developed around the world.
+Traditional Fo Shan lions are ornate in appearance, but a number of regional styles have developed around the world.
 The newer styles of Fo Shan lions replace all the bristles with fur and the tails are shorter.
 The eyes are fixed in place, and the tongue and teeth do not pop up.
 The tail is curvier in design, does not have a diamond pattern, and lacks bells.